 '''

-mkdir -v /usr/share/doc/ncurses-5.9
+mkdir -v /usr/share/doc/ncurses-6.0

-cp -v -R doc/ /usr/share/doc/ncurses-5.9
+cp -v -R doc/ /usr/share/doc/ncurses-6.0

 '''

-The instructions above don't create non-wide-character Neurses libraries since no package installed by compiling from sources would link against them at runtime.
+The instructions above don't create non-wide-character Ncurses libraries since no package installed by compiling from sources would link against them at runtime.
+Currently, the only known binary-only applications that link against non-wide-character Ncurses require version 5.
 If you must have such libraries because of some binary-only application or to be compliant with LSB, build the package again with the following commands:

-6.21.2.
-Contents of Neurses
+6.20.2.
+Contents of Ncurses

-Installed programs: captoinfo (link to tic), clear, infocmp, infotocap (link to tic), ncursesw5-config, reset libmenuw.{a,so}, libncurses++w.a, libncursesw.{a,so}, libpanelw.{a,so} and their non-wide-character counterparts without "w" in the library names.
+Installed programs: captoinfo (link to tic), clear, infocmp, infotocap (link to tic), ncursesw6-config, reset (link to tset), tabs, tic, toe, tput, and tset libmenuw.so, libncursesw.so, libncurses++w.a, libpanelw.so, and their non-widecharacter counterparts without "w" in the library names.